webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

 Sometimes you don't want to proxy everything.
-It is possible to bypass the proxy based on the return value of a function.
+It is possible to decide whether or not to proxy a request based on the return value of a function.

-In the function you get access to the request, response and proxy options.
-It must return either `false` or a path that will be served instead of continuing to proxy the request.
+In the function you get access to the `request`, `response`, and proxy `options`.
+It must return either `false` or a path that to serve instead of proxying the request.

-E.g. for a browser request, you want to serve a HTML page, but for an API request you want to proxy it.
+For example: for a browser’s request, you want to serve a HTML page, but for an API request you want to proxy it.
 You could do something like this:

 __webpack.config.js__